clareaulab/ebv_biobank_gwas/README.md

 Hence, the full analysis for extracting these data should only cost a ~10 USD, which fits easily within the free credits available to AoU researchers.

+For the UK Biobank data, .bam files were accessed on a local cluster.
+Hence, the `samtools view` command was sufficient.
+To the best of our knowledge, `samtools view` is not compatible with `.cram` files hosted on buckets; hence, the gatk command seems necessary.

 ## EBV reference

 Many files in this repository are pulled from the nuccore of the main EBV contig contained in the